sebastian-eichelbaum/nixos/README.md

 - (Optional but recommended) Update to the unstable channel before install
   - `nix-channel --add https://nixos.org/channels/nixos-unstable nixos`
+  - `nix-channel --update`
 - `nixos-install`
+  - This installs into /mnt, using the config in /mnt/etc/nixos
+  - You will be asked to set a root password.
+After installation, this does not matter as the config sets the password.

 ## Recipes